User Documentation

 Checking code coverage online

 If you want to see the current code coverage statistics and color-coded source without running the tests locally you can check out the latest codecov.io/Col-E/Recaf report.
+Do note that the way that CodeCov measures is slightly different than how JaCoCo measures coverage so the numbers may not match, but should generally be in the same ballpark.

 Configuring annotations in IntelliJ